rmcanany/HousekeeperExternalPrograms/Readme.md

 Alan Pope [**Cadcentral NZ**](https://www.cadcentral.co.nz/macros)

+To suggest other sources, including your own, feel free to message me, RobertMcAnany, on the [**Solid Edge Forum**](https://community.sw.siemens.com/s/topic/0TO4O000000MihiWAC/solid-edge).

+If you're looking for someone to create a program *for* you, I know a couple of folks who do it for a living.
+Message me on the Forum and I'll pass along the request.

 ## Releases

-Most developers will want the source code, however [**Compiled Versions**](https://github.com/rmcanany/HousekeeperExternalPrograms/releases/) of the example programs are available.
+Most developers will want the source code, however compiled versions are available [**here**](https://github.com/rmcanany/HousekeeperExternalPrograms/releases/).